Getting Started with Ekotrope CODE

 3. Project information

-The top section of the page is titled Project Information.
+This section contains general information about the project site.
 Three fields are required (marked with *): Project Name, Zip Code, and Builder.
 The rest are optional but worth filling in for clean reports.

 Zip code and state do the heavy lifting.
 Once you enter a zip code, Ekotrope CODE auto-populates the county and uses the climate zone behind the scenes to look up the right prescriptive Reference UA for your Target Energy Code.
 Selecting a state also auto-updates the Target Energy Code dropdown to include any state-specific codes that apply.